Department of Theatre and Dance

 Cornell theatre courses offer scholarly and experiential training in a wide range of theatre arts, including playwriting, acting, directing, stage management, costume design, scenery design, and lighting design.
 Our courses are taught by experienced and active theatre professionals, both from our own faculty and through our Guest Artist Program.

 Cornell's One Course At A Time schedule enables a focused and intense workshop experience in our courses.
 It also allows us to offer special opportunities such as Contemporary Theatre, a topics course taught largely in New York that engages students with a wide variety of theatre ranging from Broadway productions to small experimental shows.

 We strongly encourage students to pursue internships in performance, production, arts management, and other areas.
-Our students benefit from relationships with Iowa City's Riverside Theatre, Old Creamery Theatre in Amana, Iowa, Colorado's Creede Repertory Theatre, the ACM Chicago Program, Arts focus, and other programs.
+Our students benefit from relationships with Iowa City's Riverside Theatre, Old Creamery Theatre in Amana, Iowa, Colorado's Creede Repertory Theatre, Theatre Cedar Rapids, the ACM Chicago Program, Arts focus, and other programs.